ronan-deshays/newsletter2reMarkable/README.md

 ### Without Outlook and Office 365

 PAD contains IMAP blocs, replace Outlook blocs with IMAP blocs and connect them to your mail service.

-## Related projects

-### Incomming

-Custom [La Matinale du Monde](https://www.lemonde.fr/mobile/#appli-matinale) app, which gather informations from different sources and let the end user select articles to read using a Tinder-like interface.

 ## Disclaimer